 Additional Buyer's Stamp Duty (ABSD) is a tax levied on top of BSD for residential property purchases in Singapore.
 Introduced in December 2011 as a property cooling measure, its primary goal is to keep housing prices affordable for Singaporeans so that citizens can buy a primary residence and control demand for residential property.

 Residential properties are spaces that are used as homes.
-Examples include HDB flats, as well as landed and non-landed private property such as condominiums, terrace houses and bungalows.
+Examples include HDB flats, as well as landed and non-landed private property such as condominiums, terrace houses, and bungalows.

 The amount of ABSD you have to pay depends on your residency status and the number of residential properties owned.
 Even if you only jointly or partially own an existing residential property in Singapore, you have to pay ABSD for your next residential property purchase.
 Singaporeans who are buying their first and only property do not need to pay ABSD.